chiaatt/note-taking-fe/README.md

 The backend is hosted on https://note-taking-be.onrender.com, and thus no need to run the backend locally.

 ## Improvements
-- Allow users to add more than one label when creating or updating a note
+- Allow users to add more than one label when creating or updating a note (backend already supported)
 - Display the notes in a card format rather than in a table